kubernetes-sigs/cluster-api/docs/book/src/reference/glossary.md

 A resource that does not mutate.
 In Kubernetes we often state the instance of a running pod is immutable or does not change once it is run.
 In order to make a change, a new pod is run.
 In the context of [Cluster API](#cluster-api) we often refer to a running instance of a [Machine](#machine) as being immutable, from a [Cluster API](#cluster-api) perspective.

+Note: Cluster API also have extensibility points that make it possible to perform [in-place updates](#in-place-update) of machines.

 ### IPAM provider

 Refers to a [provider](#provider) that allows Cluster API to interact with IPAM solutions.